pauldmccarthy/fsleyes/userdoc/ortho_lightbox_views.rst

  - Save an overlay if it has been :ref:`edited <editing_images>`, with the floppy disk button.

- - View the overlay source (e.g. its location in the file system) by left-clicking and holding on the overlay name.
+ - Left-click and hold the mouse button down on the overlay name to view the overlay source (e.g. its location in the file system).

 .. _ortho_lightbox_views_location_panel: